enes789/terraform_eks/README.md

 7. Repeat steps 5 and 6 for any additional environments.

-8. Create a Kubernetes deployment manifest that includes the `serviceAccountName` field with the name of the IAM role created in step 3 or use [deployment.yaml](./examples/deployment.yaml) file (Make sure to change value of `eks.amazonaws.com/role-arn` annotation in ServiceAccount in this file).
+8. Create a Kubernetes deployment manifest that includes the `serviceAccountName` field with the name of the IAM role created in step 4 or 6 or use [deployment.yaml](./examples/deployment.yaml) file (Make sure to change value of `eks.amazonaws.com/role-arn` annotation in ServiceAccount in this file).

 9. To deploy a pod that can access the S3 bucket, you will need to first authenticate with the EKS cluster.
 To do this, run the following command: